A Brief History of the Global Conference on Citizens’ Rights

 One of the most remarkable trends is the direct democratisation of the world.
 More and more political communities – all levels, from the local to the regional, national and transnational – are adopting citizens’ rights to make decisions directly via tools such as initiatives and referenda.
 According to the Direct Democracy Navigator − a database developed and maintained by the Swiss Democracy Foundation and Democracy International in collaboration with academic researchers – there are currently over 1700 direct democratic rights enshrined in the constitutions and laws of 113 countries.
 The establishment and exercise of these rights have led to the development of new practical applications, legal interpretations, administrative procedures, organising techniques, and information frameworks surrounding modern direct democracy.

 The Global Forum on Modern Direct Democracy was launched in 2008 to better understand this extraordinary development in democracy.
-The Forum, the first conference on citizens’ democratic rights worldwide, has taken place eight times in the last ten years, in eight different countries, on five continents.
+The Forum, the first conference on citizens’ democratic rights worldwide, has taken place ten times in the last 14 years, in eight different countries, on five continents.
 And it has spawned a global network of scholars, journalists, and government and political practitioners that work to strengthen global knowledge about direct democracy and improve the procedures and practices of citizens’ rights.

 Origin and listing of previous and current Global Forums worldwide